jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 product.
 We will be diving into additional details of MOVEit and vulnerability exploitation in the Action and System
-Intrusion pattern sections.1Have you checked out the VERIS Community Database (VCDB) yet?
-You should, its awesome!
+Intrusion pattern sections.
+Figure 6\.
+Select ways\-in enumerations in non\-Error, non\-Misuse breaches over time
+12
-(https:verisframework.orgvcdb.html)2We also passed our cumulative 1 million incident milestone as we forecast in the 2023 DBIR, butwe are only mentioning this here in the footnote to not aggravate the report; it was very disappointed that 1 million is not enough to retire on in this economy.3Were not throwing shadedifferent types of contributing organizations focus on what is mostrelevant for them, as well they should.2024 DBIR Results and analysis11To dig further into this concept of the ways in, we are presenting a new slice of the data, where we are overlaying those different types of Actions with their most popular vectors to help focus response and planning efforts.
+2024 DBIR Results and analysis
+To dig further into this concept of the ways in, we are presenting a new slice of the data, where we are overlaying those different types of Actions with their most popular vectors to help focus response and planning efforts.
-You can take a peek at those results in Figure 7\.Phishing attacks mostly having an
+You can take a peek at those results in Figure 7\.
+Phishing attacks mostly having an
 Email vector is rather self\-explanatory,4 so we would like to focus on the concentration of the Web application